Here are all the winners at the BandLab NME Awards 2022

 BEST TV ACTOR

-Aisling Bea
+Aisling Bea – WINNER

 Mae Martin